eriknyquist/deep_space_trader/README.rst

   * *Scout fleet level 8*: between 4 and 1024 new planets per scout expedition
   * *Scout fleet level 9*: between 4 and 2048 new planets per scout expedition
   * *Scout fleet level 10*: between 4 and 4096 new planets per scout expedition

+* **Buy/upgrade battle fleet**: Buying this item for the first time gives the player a battle fleet, which increases the chances of the player winning battles against planets that resist destruction, or when being robbed while travelling between planets.
+Subsequent purchases of this item upgrade the battle fleet through levels 1-10.

+  * *Battle fleet level 0 (no battle fleet)*: 1% chance of winning battles
+  * *Battle fleet level 1*: 10% chance of winning battles
+  * *Battle fleet level 2*: 15% chance of winning battles
+  * *Battle fleet level 3*: 20% chance of winning battles
+  * *Battle fleet level 4*: 25% chance of winning battles
+  * *Battle fleet level 5*: 35% chance of winning battles
+  * *Battle fleet level 6*: 50% chance of winning battles
+  * *Battle fleet level 7*: 65% chance of winning battles
+  * *Battle fleet level 8*: 80% chance of winning battles
+  * *Battle fleet level 9*: 95% chance of winning battles
+  * *Battle fleet level 10*: 99% chance of winning battles

+* **Increase warehouse limit**: Buying this item will increase by 1 the number of warehouse trips that the player can make in a single day.

 **Buy item window**
 ###################